gaurav-dalvi/scripts/contiv-related/contiv-installer.md

 ## About Contiv Installer:

 Contiv swarm installer is launched from a host external to the cluster (Install host in above diagram).
 All the nodes need to be accessible to the installer host.
 Please refer above diagram.
 As diagram suggests, You can have one or many master nodes and any number of worker nodes.
+Installer installs netmaster, netplugin, aci-gw container, etcd, docker, swarm manager on master nodes.
+It will install netplugin, docker, swarm agent on worker nodes.

-As a part of installer, we are going to install following softwares on all the nodes in the cluster.
+As a part of installer, we are going to install following components on all the nodes in the cluster.

 | Component        | Version    |
 | ------------- |:-------------:|